Edited by: Keri Stooksbury

 This lounge is stretched across 3,600 square feet and has complimentary fresh food, craft beer, wine, free internet, and charging ports scattered throughout.

-It is also accessible if you have a Priority Pass membership, which is not really intuitive as Hawaiian also offers a domestic club of its own that has far fewer features and isn’t open to Priority Pass.
+It is also accessible if you have a credit card with Priority Pass, which is not really intuitive as Hawaiian also offers a domestic club of its own that has far fewer features and isn’t open to Priority Pass.

 The staff inside the lounge were fantastic — constantly replenishing food and seeing what customers needed.
 During my visit, just before lunch, ham/cheese sandwiches, soup, vegetables with dips, potato chips, and other packaged snacks were available, as well as a small tray of muffins and pastries.